1. Deep fried insects in Bangkok, Thailand.

 9. Fried Tarantulas

 10. Casu Marzu

-Casu viagra for sale Marzu means rotten cheese and comes from Sardinia, Italy.
+Casu Marzu means rotten cheese and comes from Sardinia, Italy.
 It is a traditional sheep milk cheese.
 The producers leave the cheese outside so that flies can lay there eggs inside the cheese.
 The larvae are breaking down of the cheese’s fats and fermenting it.

 11. Dried Lizards

 Haggis is a Scottish meal.
 You take out the heart, liver and lungs of a sheep and boil it for three hours in its stomach.